Dlux14/SUAREZ_MARC_KEANU_OOPFinalProject/README.md

 CREATE TABLE Questions (
     id INT AUTO_INCREMENT PRIMARY KEY,
-    topic_id INT NOT NULL,
+    topic_id INT,
-    question_text VARCHAR(255) NOT NULL,
+    question_text TEXT NOT NULL,
-    question_type INT NOT NULL,
+    question_type INT NOT NULL,  -- 1 for Identification, 2 for True/False
-    answer VARCHAR(255) NOT NULL,
+    answer TEXT NOT NULL,
-    FOREIGN KEY (topic_id) REFERENCES Topics(id)
+    FOREIGN KEY (topic_id) REFERENCES Topics(id) ON DELETE CASCADE );
-);
-Update Database Credentials:

-Open the QuizMaster.java file and update these constants: java
-Copy code
-private static final String DB_URL = "jdbc:mysql://localhost:3306/mydb";
-private static final String DB_USER = "your-username";
-private static final String DB_PASSWORD = "your-password";
+## Configure Database Connection:

+Update the DB_URL, DB_USER, and DB_PASSWORD constants in the QuizMaster class to match your MySQL database credentials.
+Compile and Run:

-Compile the Program:
+### Compile the Java file:

-Copy code
 javac QuizMaster.java
-Run the Program:
+Run the application:

-Copy code
-java QuizMaster
-Usage
+## Usage
-Follow the on-screen menu to perform the following actions:

-Add topics and questions.
-Take quizzes with automatic scoring.
-View or delete topics and questions.
-Contributions
-Contributions are welcome!
-If you'd like to improve the project:

-Fork the repository.
+#### Add Topic:
-Create a new branch (feature/new-feature).
+Select option 1 to add a new topic.
-Commit your changes.
-Submit a pull request for review.
+#### Add Question:
+Select option 2 to add a question to an existing topic.
+### Take Quiz:
+Select option 3 to take a quiz based on a specific topic.
+### View Questions:
+Select option 4 to view all questions for a specific topic.
+### View Topics:
+Select option 5 to list all available topics.
+### Remove Topic:
+Select option 6 to remove a topic and its questions.
+### Remove Question:
+Select option 7 to remove a specific question.
+### Exit:
+Select option 8 to exit the application.

-License
+## License
-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

-Enjoy using QuizMaster! 🚀
+## Acknowledgments
+MySQL for the database management system.
+Java for the programming language.